 - Senior VFX artists with over seven years' experience earn an average of £54,000.

 Working hours can be long, especially with looming deadlines, clients changing their requirements and unexpected problems requiring immediate attention.
-A typical day may start at 9am but finish anytime between 6.30pm and 4am.
+A typical day may start at 9am but finish late into the night.
 It's not unusual to work late or the occasional weekend as deadlines approach.